-This is the page where you can find introductory information about how to care for the furniture in your museum collection.
+On this page you can find introductory information about how to care for the furniture in your collection.

 Dianne van der Reyden and Don Williams for the Smithsonian Center for Materials Research and Education compiled this guide on a Victorian “Japan Ware” Chair.